Currently, there are 7 functions associated with the sample

 .

 The first matrix output shows the quantile ratios between the sample and the covariates.
-A value of 1.0 indicates that samples are represented relative to the quantile coverage.
-Values > 1.0 indicate over representation of samples, while < 1.0 indicate under representation of samples.
+A value of 1.0 indicates that the sample is representative of quantile coverage.
+Values > 1.0 indicate over representation of sample units, while < 1.0 indicate under representation.

 nQuant = 20, # define 20 quantiles